sjoerd104/OpenCentauri/docs/machine/mainboard.md

 ### USB-C --> Extruder Board
 Type: USB-C (USB 2.0 only)

-    WARNING!!
+!!! warning
     Do not plug in anything other than the extruder board. this type-C connector has 24v vcc instead of 5v.
 Anything you plug in WILL GET FRIED!!

 |pin nr|marking|Function|remarks|
 |--|---|----|---|